 Landsnet collaborates with comparable companies in the Nordic countries on all of the above aspects of safety and security, which helps us uphold the best standards and practices at any given time.
 Landsnet received ISO 27001:2013 certification for its information security management system in May 2020.
-The certification marks another milestone in our ongoing journey towards more risk-focused information security management The Act on Network and Information System Security, implementing the NIS Directive, took effect in September 2020, with which Landsnet is required to comply as one of Iceland's major infrastructure companies.
+The certification marks another milestone in our ongoing journey towards more risk-focused information security management.